 However, when a bandwidth-intensive application such as video conferencing begins sending traffic across one of the paths, you may notice that link getting bogged down and the ETX will drop below that of the other path.
 At this point OLSR switches to the alternate path which now has a lower cost.
 The video stream then bogs down its new path, which lowers the ETX, and OLSR switches back to the original link whose ETX is better again.
 This situation may continue indefinitely, with neither path being able to deliver the traffic adequately.

 This issue can happen on multi-hop links with similar ETX which seem to work fine until they are loaded with traffic.
 Then packet loss begins to occur, connections time out, and neither path is reliable during that cycle.
 One solution might be to improve the multi-hop link cost by increasing the signal quality of the links along one of the paths.
 Conversely, you could also turn down the power on the alternate path to increase its cost.
 If bandwidth-intensive traffic must be passed between two remote endpoints, the best approach would be to design a more robust path between those two endpoints to meet that need.

 Network performance degradation can occur if these nodes share an RF band and channel.
 For example, when two sector antennas are collocated and share the same channel, the network throughput for that site will be reduced by half or more.
-If you have collocated nodes then it makes sense to allow the devices to pass traffic over their Ethernet interface rather than forcing them to use their radio channel.
+If you have collocated nodes then it makes sense to allow the devices to pass traffic over their Ethernet interface (as described below) rather than forcing them to use their radio channel.